|Semester 1, 2021 Online|

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks (or grades) obtained for each of the summative assessment items in the course.

 In a Restricted Examination, candidates are allowed access to specific materials during the examination.
-The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); handheld battery powered programmable calculators (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination).
+The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); handheld battery powered programmable calculators (students must indicate on their examination paper the make and model of any calculator(s) they use during the examination); one A4 page annotated formula sheet (formula sheet is provided on StudyDesk prior to Examination).

 Examination period when Deferred/Supplementary examinations will be held: